Pelvic Floor Stimulation as a Treatment of Urinary and Fecal Incontinence

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 Therefore, FDA-approved devices may be assessed on the basis of their medical necessity.

 This policy was created in 1998 and updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period February 2012 through March 6, 2013.
+The most recent literature review was performed for the period March 6, 2013 through March 5, 2014.
+In 2014, the policy was expanded to include fecal incontinence; a search of MEDLINE through March 5, 2014 was conducted to identify literature on this new indication.

-The policy was based on two TEC Assessments, both completed in 2000, one on electrical pelvic floor stimulation (PFS) and the other on magnetic PFS.
-(1, 2) The assessments stated that accepted outcome measures for evaluating the effectiveness of incontinence treatments include change in number of incontinence episodes and the proportion of patients who become dry or are cured of incontinence.
+The urinary incontinence portion of the policy was based on 2 TEC Assessments, both completed in 2000, one on electrical pelvic floor stimulation and the other on magnetic pelvic floor stimulation.(1,2) The assessments stated that accepted outcome measures for evaluating the effectiveness of incontinence treatments include change in number of incontinence episodes and the proportion of patients who become dry or are cured of incontinence.
 For patients with stress incontinence, the amount of urine loss during a pad test is also considered a valid measure.
 Another methodologic consideration addressed in the assessments is that, to account for a possible placebo response, studies would ideally be randomized controlled trials (RCTs) that include a sham treatment group.
-Alternatively, studies could compare pelvic floor stimulation to a treatment known to be effective for treating incontinence, such as pelvic floor exercise.
+Alternatively, studies could compare pelvic floor stimulation with a treatment known to be effective for treating incontinence, such as pelvic floor exercise.

 Electrical Pelvic Floor Stimulation